Massage modalities ( massage technique ) used by Massage Therapists

 Muscle energy - In this modality, the client uses a percent of his/her strength to resist the actions of the therapist.
 He or She then relaxes the muscle to allow the therapist to stretch the muscle.
 This is usually done three consecutive times, followed by the client contracting the antagonist (opposite muscle).

-Energy Work - The client passes spiritual or psychic energy, usually from the universe, into the client.
+Energy Work - The therapist passes spiritual or psychic energy, usually from the universe, into the client.
 Alternatively, energy in the client is balanced by the therapist.